Renting is now even less affordable

 Competition for housing makes renting more costly

-It seems renting—particularly on single-family homes—is on the rise.
-And according to analysis from one industry player, that spells bad news for renters.Verify your new rate (Jan 18th, 2018)
+It seems renting -- particularly for single-family homes -- is on the rise.
+And according to analysis from one industry player, increased demand for rental units means higher cost for tenants.Verify your new rate (Apr 26th, 2018)

 What goes up doesn't always come down

 Analysis from real estate marketplace Zillow shows high demand, low supply and virtually nonexistent construction starts are driving up rents on single-family properties.

 “Rental houses have been in high demand since the housing market crashed, but a lack of supply has made renting those homes more expensive,” Zillow reported.
 “The median monthly rent for single-family homes is rising faster than the median monthly rent for apartments.

 The median rent on single-family homes has risen 1.3 percent over the last year, clocking in at $1,404 per month.
 Median apartment rents rose just 0.5 percent for the same period.

 Some markets in particular are seeing huge single-family rent growth.
 In Portland, Oregon, for example, rents on single-family homes have increased 4.5 percent over the year.
 But apartment rents in the city?
 Those are actually falling.